 Start by trying to determine which ones are grocery related, as that’s typically the next biggest expense.
 Looking over the previous month’s bank statements, find the ones that are for groceries.
 As you find these transactions, cross them off in order for you to better keep up with what you have calculated and have not calculated.
 After you determine how much you spent on groceries last month, determine how much you spent on fuel/transportation.
 After you have your grocery & fuel expenses determined look through the remaining expenses.

-What are the remaining expenses from your bank statements for?
+What are the remaining expenses from your bank statements?
 Are they for dining out, entertainment, clothing, car repairs, or miscellaneous?

 Difference: The difference category is the difference between your budgeted amount and the actual amount that you spent.
 The goal in the difference column is to either be at zero or in the positive.
 Any additional amount in the difference column should be added to your savings or to one of your funds to avoid struggling to pay unexpected bills.
 Another option would be to apply the additional overage to any debts you may have.
 This is how you create a zero balance budget.